jtanderson/IdentityMapping/readme.md

 - [x] More queries / dashboard stats for admin [Sessions w/ circles]

 - The /color bar under the active item color, make that start in the middle and not have a circle, but just a bar
-- Organize admin views / routes
+- [x] Organize admin views / routes
 - Put admin buttons in the navbar of admin page [stats tab]
 - Word cloud for identities user input, look for common size, color, radius, identity, intersection counting
 - Go through and find CDNs and convert to NPM packages
-- Admin to change the category drop down
+- [x] Admin to change the category drop down

+### Found a bug

+- When wiping db and remigrating and nothing in the circles table when we get most used label, admin route crashes because we can't get mostUsedLabel[0] because it doesn't exist.

+- Found solution of checking to see whether the table was empty and displaying that statistic conditionally